RTEMS/rtems-docs/c_user/rate_monotonic_manager.rst

 This means that the tasks do not wait for one another or contend for resources.
 This assumption can be relaxed by accounting for the amount of time a task spends waiting to acquire resources.
-Similarly, each task’s execution time must account for any I/O performed and any RTEMS directive calls.
+Similarly, each task's execution time must account for any I/O performed and any RTEMS directive calls.

 In addition, the assumptions did not account for the